 Grass in a Glass

-Drinks writer Rebecca Dunphy travelled to a magical forest on the border Oof Poland and Belarus to discover how bison grass vodka is traditionally made
+Drinks writer Rebecca Dunphy travelled to a magical forest on the border of Poland and Belarus to discover how bison grass vodka - Zubrowka - is traditionally made

 On arrival at Warsaw’s Modlin Airport, we’re whisked off – 007-style – in a helicopter.
 Looking down at the 7,000-year-old Bialowieza Forest, which stretches as far as the eye can see, is awe-inspiring.
 Bialowieza straddles the border of Poland and Belarus, and is Europe’s largest surviving primeval forest.
 Over the years it’s been protected by Polish kings and Russian tsars, as their royal hunting grounds, and today is a Unesco World Heritage Site.
 I’m here to spend 24 hours in the region, getting up close and personal with the local.

 Zubrówka (pronounced zoo-brov-ka) vodka.
 Though not as ancient as the forest, vodka made with bison grass has, nevertheless, been gulped and sipped for more than 600 years.
 Since 1965, the Zubrówka brand has continued this bison grass tradition.

 The grass grows wild in Bialowieza and gives Zubrówka a unique sweet, grassy fragrance and a glimmer of green.